DeepLabCut/DeepLabCut/docs/beginners-guide.md

 ## Installation

 Before you begin, make sure that DeepLabCut is installed on your system.
-For detailed installation instructions, refer to the Installation guide.
+For detailed installation instructions, refer to the [Installation Guide](https://deeplabcut.github.io/DeepLabCut/docs/installation.html).

 ## Starting DeepLabCut
 >### 🔔 Reminder: How to Open a Terminal